Norwood is the latest St. Lawrence County community with reports of counterfeit cash

 He also noted that genuine American currency, in larger denominations, has a security strip in the actual rag paper and is stamped with a watermark.

 In Massena, Lt.
-Cody Wilson said they’ve seen about 10 instances of counterfeit cash in the last few weeks, all of which showed up at local businesses.
+Cody Wilson said the department has seen about 10 instances of counterfeit cash in the last few weeks, all of which showed up at local businesses.
 No arrests have been made, and the investigations are ongoing, he said.

 “Just be alert.
 Make sure you’re checking the bills out themselves to make sure they’re legit,” Mr. Wilson said.
 “We don’t want to see businesses get hammered.
 With all bills, be vigilant.”

-In Canton, Chief James Santimaw said they’ve seen five instances of counterfeit bills since the end of October,
+In Canton, Police Chief James Santimaw said he’s seen five instances of counterfeit bills since the end of October,

 (0) comments